mlcommons/ck/README.md

 * abstract and unify access to any software, hardware and data using CK modules (wrappers) with a simple
-JSON API while handling all continuous and low-level changes;
+JSON API while handling all continuous low-level changes;
-* use CK modules to slightly reorganize local artifacts (scripts, benchmarks, data sets, tools, predictive models, graphs, articles) into searchable, customizable, reusable and interconnected components with UID and JSON-based meta information which can be easily shared via GitHub, BitBucket and other services;
+* use CK modules to slightly reorganize local artifacts (scripts, benchmarks, data sets, tools, predictive models, graphs, articles) into searchable, customizable, reusable and interconnected components with unique IDs and JSON-based meta information which can be easily shared via GitHub, BitBucket and other services;
-* quickly prototype research ideas (experimental workflows) from shared components as LEGO(TM) and exchange results in JSON format (for example, performance benchmarking and empirical multi-objective program autotuning);
+* be able to quickly prototype research ideas (experimental workflows) from shared components as LEGO(TM) and exchange results in schema-free JSON format (for example, performance benchmarking and empirical multi-objective program autotuning);
-* crowdsource and reproduce experiments while involving the community to detect unexpected behavior, solve it via shared CK modules and push them back to the community;
+* involve interdisciplinary community to crowdsource and reproduce experiments using spare computational resources while detecting unexpected behavior, collaboratively solving it by improving shared CK modules and data, and immediately push improvements back to the community;
-* apply predictive analytics to process large experimental results (possibly on the fly via active learning), build and share models (knowledge), and thus compact "bit data";
+* easily reuse statistical analysis and predictive analytics techniques via CK modules to process large experimental results (possibly on the fly via active learning), share and improve predictive models (knowledge), and effectively compact "bit data";
-* use CK web server to enable interactive graphs and articles.
+* use built-in web server to enable interactive graphs and articles.

-Our long term goal is to enable truly open, collaborative, agile and reproducible research, experimentation and knowledge sharing (currently focusing on computer engineering) while making it as simple and powerful as Wikipedia.
+Our long term goal is to enable truly open, collaborative, agile and reproducible research, experimentation and knowledge sharing via CK components while making it as simple and powerful as Wikipedia.

-See our recent short position paper at DATE'16, artifact evaluation initiative for major computer systems' conferences, and live repository demo for more details:
+See our recent vision paper at DATE'16, artifact sharing and evaluation initiative for major computer systems' conferences, and live demo with reproducible and interactive articles for more details:
 * http://bit.ly/ck-date16
 * http://cTuning.org/ae
 * http://cknowledge.org/repo